 We pride ourselves in providing our pupils with a broad and balanced curriculum which promotes and sustains a thirst for knowledge and a love of learning.

 The school subscribes to the local authority PSHE service and delivers the recommended units of work for PSHE from their published scheme.
 RE is taught using the Cambridgeshire agreed syllabus.
-Both RE and PSHE are central to the overall curriculum but can be taught discretely or within topics.
+Both RE and PSHE are central to our overall curriculum, which is based on shared concepts and values and begins with a "Big Question".
+Through this, the children are encouraged to see themselves as global citizens and advocates for good.